 “We applaud Congresswoman Maxine Waters and Congressman William Lacy Clay for requesting the GAO study.
 Their leadership on this issue will help Congress determine whether the law is being implemented as intended and is effectively protecting homebuyers, taxpayers and the economy,” he said.

-In the letter requesting the study, Waters and Lacy asked GAO to address the four issues of threshold increases, regulatory exemptions, appraisal waivers and evaluations.
+In the letter requesting the study, Waters and Clay asked the GAO to address the four issues of threshold increases, regulatory exemptions, appraisal waivers and evaluations.
 All four practices have resulted in a significant decrease in the number of transactions when appraisals are required.

 The de minimis threshold for residential real estate, which sets the transaction amount under which an appraisal is not required, has increased from $50,000 to as much as $400,000 since the law’s enactment.